earthly/website/blog/_posts/2021-07-30-idiots-and-maniacs.md

 On the other hand, Richard Hipp -- who tests to 100% code coverage at the machine code level, covering every branch by running billions of tests each release[^1] -- is a testing maniac.

 I hope you see where I'm going.
 This idiot to maniac gradient feels right, but it makes no sense.
+How can I be the only the person driving the right speed?
 Wherever you find yourself along the spectrum is more a reflection of the context in which you work than anything else.

 ## More Examples